-Ping Identity provides a Kong Gateway integration that enables PingAccess (and other Ping Identity products) to be used for policy decisions.
+Ping Identity provides a Kong Gateway integration that enables the use of PingAccess and other Ping Identity products for policy decisions.

-Integration with Kong Gateway allows PingAccess to handle the complexities of the OAuth and OpenID Connect (OIDC) protocols, making it easier to manage access control in your application programming interface (API).
-Rather than making access control configurations repeatedly, install and configure the Kong plugin once and manage your access control rules in PingAccess.
+Integration with Kong Gateway allows PingAccess to handle the complexities of the OAuth and OpenID Connect (OIDC) protocols, making it easier to manage access control in your API.
+Instead of making access control configurations repeatedly, install and configure the Kong plugin once and manage your access control rules in PingAccess.

-The following diagram explains how the traffic flow through Kong Gateway and PingAccess works.
+The following diagram explains how traffic flows through Kong Gateway and PingAccess.

 - 1. The HTTP client sends an inbound request to the API gateway. - 2.
 The API gateway sends a sideband request to PingAccess. - 3.
-PingAccess evaluates the request and sends a response to the API gateway.
+PingAccess evaluates the request and sends a response to the API gateway. - 4.
+The API gateway analyzes the response from PingAccess to determine whether the request should be forwarded to the API and, if so, whether any modifications should be made to the request.

-4. The API gateway will analyze the response from PingAccess to determine if the request should be allowed to the API, and if so, if there should be any modification to the request.
-Should the request be denied, then PingAccess will include directives to influence how the API gateway responds to the HTTP Client.
+If the request is denied, PingAccess includes directives to influence how the API gateway responds to the HTTP Client.

 - 5. The API sends an outbound response to the API gateway. - 6.
 The API gateway passes the response to PingAccess for processing. - 7.
 PingAccess sends a response to the API gateway. - 8.
 The API gateway processes the response from PingAccess.
-This will include directives for how to modify the response to the HTTP client if any modifications should be made.